kkroening/ffmpeg-python/README.md

 Make sure you ran `pip install ffmpeg-python` and not `pip install ffmpeg` or `pip install python-ffmpeg`.

-**How do I do XYZ?**

-Take a look at each of the links in the [Additional Resources](https://kkroening.github.io/ffmpeg-python/) section at the end of this README.
-If you look everywhere and can't find what you're looking for and have a question that may be relevant to other users, you may open an issue asking how to do it, while providing a thorough explanation of what you're trying to do and what you've tried so far.

-Issues not directly related to `ffmpeg-python` or issues asking others to write your code for you or how to do the work of solving a complex signal processing problem for you that's not relevant to other users will be closed.

-That said, we hope to continue improving our documentation and provide a community of support for people using `ffmpeg-python` to do cool and exciting things.

 **Why did my audio stream get dropped?**

 Some ffmpeg filters drop audio streams, and care must be taken to preserve the audio in the final output.
 The ``.audio`` and ``.video`` operators can be used to reference the audio/video portions of a stream so that they can be processed separately and then re-combined later in the pipeline.